caro46/Xbo_GE/atrx.md

 ## Sex biased?

-Using transcriptomic data --- no. ---> need to find a better candidate.
+Using transcriptomic data --- no (except misc_RNA in adult testis). ---> need to find a better candidate.